 The first connection is the group of three wires that belong to the Dimmer Switch Section.
 These three wires provide power to the headlights for low beam and high beam power.
-These wires can be seen in the Headlight Dimmer Switch Schematic on page 72.
+These wires can be seen in the Headlight Dimmer Switch Schematic on page 75.
 They are:

 - BLUE/YELLOW: 14-gauge wire, printed [DIMMER SWITCH] #907 DIMMER SWITCH [HEADLIGHT SWITCH], this wire provides power to the dimmer switch from the headlight switch.
-This wire has power whenever the headlight switch is in the "HEADLIGHT ON" position. - TAN: 14-gauge wire, printed [DIMMER SWITCH] #909 LOW BEAM, this wire provides power from the dimmer switch to the low beams, as seen in the Front-Lighting Section Schematic on page 37.
+This wire has power whenever the headlight switch is in the "HEADLIGHT ON" position. - TAN: 14-gauge wire, printed [DIMMER SWITCH] #909 LOW BEAM, this wire provides power from the dimmer switch and into a splice with 2 other wires.
+The other two wires feed power to each low beam of the headlights, as seen in the Front-Lighting Section Schematic on page 37.
 Once connected, this wire has power when the headlight switch is in the "HEADLIGHT ON" position and the dimmer switch is in the "LOW BEAM" position. - LT.
-GREEN: 14-gauge wire, printed [DIMMER SWITCH] #908 HIGH BEAM, this wire provides power from the dimmer switch to the high beams.
-This wire doubles at the bulkhead with LT.
-GREEN #936 which provides power to the high beam indicator.
-Once connected, this wire has power when the headlight switch is in the "HEADLIGHT ON" position and the dimmer switch is in the "HIGH BEAM" position
+GREEN: 14-gauge wire, printed [DIMMER SWITCH] #908 HIGH BEAM, this wire provides power from the dimmer switch and into a splice with 3 other wires.
+The other wires feed power to each high beam of the headlights and the high beam indicator as seen in the Front-Lighting Section Schematic on page 37.
+Once connected, this wire has power when the headlight switch is in the "HEADLIGHT ON" position and the dimmer switch is in the "HIGH BEAM" position.